 Q1.
 What animals are colorblind?

 Ans.
-Animals with the absence of more than one type of cones are color blind to one or more colors.
+Animals with the absence of more than one type of cone are color-blind to one or more colors.
 If an animal possesses only a Short Wavelength Sensitive Cone (SWS), then they are colorblind to colors like green, yellow, red, etc.

 Q2.
 Why do animals become colorblind?

 Ans.
 Animals become colorblind due to evolution.
-The evolutionary tradeoff is a term used to describe such changes, where the senses or the color vision which are more of use become honed, and the ones which do not play a significant role in daily life slowly gets erased.
+The evolutionary tradeoff is a term used to describe such changes, where the senses or the color vision which are more of use become honed, and the ones that do not play a significant role in daily life slowly get erased.

 Q3.
 Which animals are colorblind?